Advertiser Disclosure

 Flying is the quickest way to get to Arches National Park and is a great option for those who prefer to spend as much time as possible exploring the park.
 There are 3 different airports that most travelers fly into when visiting Arches, and each airport has cars available for easy rentals.

-Canyonlands Field Airport (CNY)
+Canyonlands Regional Airport (CNY)

-Most travelers utilize Canyonlands Field Airport when flying to Arches National Park.
+Most travelers utilize Canyonlands Regional Airport when flying to Arches National Park.
 This airport is approximately 11 miles north of the entrance to the park.
 Canyonlands is served by popular airlines, including United, SkyWest, and Delta.

 Grand Junction Regional Airport (GJT)